ionic-team/ionic-cli/README.md

 *Note: For a global install of `-g ionic`, OSX/Linux users may need to prefix the command with `sudo` or can setup [proper file permissions on OSX for npm](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/) to install without `sudo`. *

 *Please ensure that you have npm 2.7+ installed.
-We are now depending on scoped npm packages which where not introduced until this version.
+We are now depending on scoped npm packages which were not introduced until this version.
 This occurred around the time of NodeJS 0.12.2*

 ## Starting an Ionic App